Profitability in the pharmacy - strategies, key figures and success factors 2025

 Note:

-Check your purchasing conditions now - even small price differences can lead to significant profit increases over the year.
+Check your purchasing terms now—even small price differences can lead to significant profit increases over the course of a year.

 Efficiency begins in the warehouse